Warzone2100/warzone2100/doc/js-functions.md

 ## enumRange(x, y, range[, playerFilter[, seen]])

-Returns an array of game objects seen within range of given position that passes the optional filter which can be one of a player index, `ALL_PLAYERS`, `ALLIES` or `ENEMIES`.
-By default, filter is `ALL_PLAYERS`.
+Returns an array of game objects seen within range of given position that passes the optional `playerFilter` which can be one of a player index, `ALL_PLAYERS`, `ALLIES` or `ENEMIES`.
+By default, `playerFilter` is `ALL_PLAYERS`.
 Finally an optional parameter can specify whether only visible objects should be returned; by default only visible objects are returned.
 Calling this function is much faster than iterating over all game objects using other enum functions.
 (3.2+ only)